babsorams/2_stage_coag_addition/[2 stage coagulant addition][Spring 2018].md

 The calculation of coagulant dosage and the component of clay-humic acid mixture could be done on python now, we transfered the original MathCAD base code and translated it into python.

+In the rest semester, we would keep running both one stage and two stage experiment.

 If we validate our 2 stage hypothesis, we could use this model to guide the dosage in water treatment plant and save the coagulant, cut down the operational cost.

 ## Future Work
 Describe your plan of action for the next several weeks of research.
 Detail the next steps for this team.
 How can AguaClara use what you discovered for future projects?
 Your suggestions for challenges for future teams are most welcome.
 Should research in this area continue?